danlunt1976/UM_Bristol/Getting_started_with_HadCM3.md

 A particularly recommended course is:
 [https://www.netacad.com/campaign/linux-unhatched3](https://www.netacad.com/campaign/linux-unhatched3)

+The ACRC also provides some training courses and tutorials, including HPC, Linux, Python and R, etc. You can take a look here: [ACRC Training](https://www.bristol.ac.uk/acrc/training/)

 Before going any further, try these online courses until you feel that you are confident using Linux.
 In particular, make sure that you can write and edit text files using emacs, move around your directory structures, copy files, move files, and delete files.